The Word Problem for One-relation Monoids: A Survey: Adian's algorithm ( 1976 -- 2001 )

 As the defining relation is $aba = baababa$, we replace the head $aba$ by $baababa$, and repeat.
 This gives the sequence:

 Thus the algorithm has terminated with a witness for the fact that $z$ is left divisible by $b$, i.e. in $M$ we have $w = b \cdot aabababaababababab$. \end{example}

-It is not always the case that $\mathfrak{A}$ terminates (it is for this reason that the use of the term ``algorithm'' for $\mathfrak{A}$ is abusive).
-We give an easy example of this happening below.
+It is not always the case that $\mathfrak{A}$ terminates.
+For this reason, it is perhaps slightly abusive to use the term ``algorithm'' for $\mathfrak{A}$.
+We give an easy example of this non-terminating behaviour happening below.

 \begin{example}[{\cite[Example~29]{Lallement1995}}] Let $M = \pres{Mon}{a,b}{baabbaa = a}$, and consider the word $w \equiv bbaaa$.
 Applying $\mathfrak{A}$, we find:

 Thus we have entered a loop, for we have found an occurrence of the first prefix decomposition $b \mid baa \mid \fbox{$a$}\:$ inside the decomposition $ba \mid b \mid baa \mid \fbox{$a$}\: bbaa$. \end{example}